openstack/openstack-manuals/doc/cli-reference/source/manila.rst

 **Optional arguments:**

 ``--columns <columns>``
-  Comma separated list of columns to be displayed e.g.
+  Comma separated list of columns to be displayed example --columns "id,path,is_admin_only".
-  --columns "id,path,is_admin_only"

 .. _manila_snapshot-instance-export-location-show: